Demolition Engineering - Perimetral BridgeRio de Janeiro, Brazil

 Winner: Explosive Demolition of the year, 2013

-Design of the implosion of a 2-km long bridge section in a densely populated area while preserving the demolished steel beams for recycling.
+Fábio Bruno Construções called on ASI’s demolition engineering services to engineer the best way to implode a section of the Perimetral Bridge.
+Our structural engineers designed the implosion of the 2-km long bridge section in a densely populated area while preserving the demolished steel beams for recycling.

 Explosives brought down a one kilometer section of Rio’s Elevado da Perimetral in just five seconds on the morning of Sunday, November 24th.
 Located in Rio’s Port Zone, the section of the important highway linking the South Zone’s Aterro do Flamengo (Flamengo Park) and the RioNiterói Bridge was demolished by the city government in preparation for the 2016 Olympics and accompanying downtown revitalization effort.